samsha1/scraping/README.md

 Script to navigate through the site and write the data to a CSV file.
 CSV file with the above details.

+Before Running the script, configure your env.php with BASE_URL AND START_URL.

+Run the script with 'php scrape_job.php' command in your terminal.